 Remove old leaves and stems or those that get bent or damaged at any time during the year.
 Pothos will naturally replace old leaves and these can be trimmed off at the base of the leaf stem near the center stem.

 Pothos stems can be damaged accidentally in your home if they are bent or knocked.
 Once a stem has been damaged, the leaves after the break can die off.
 It is best to remove this damaged stem, around 1 inch below the break point to prevent the rest of the stem becoming affected by disease.

 The pothos plant can grow new leaves from the bottom of the stem or may split and grow multiple stems from the point that you cut.
 Use sharp secateurs and cut the stem just below the last set of leaves.

 Pruning pothos plants to take cuttings

-Pothos can be pruned specifically to trim off pieces for cuttings.
+Pothos can be pruned to take new cuttings.
 You can take cuttings at any time but they will grow quicker when taken in spring or summer.
 The plant will be in its growth phase so will be quick to sprout new roots from the stem placed in the water.

-It is best to take cuttings from the longest part of the stem to keep the pothos growing evenly.
-I like to take the bottom 5-6 inches off the longest stem when taking cuttings and switch which stem I take the next cutting from.
+It is best to take pothos cuttings from the longest part of the stem to keep the plant growing evenly.
+I like to take the bottom 5-6 inches off the longest stem when taking cuttings trim a different stem each time.

 Does trimming a pothos help it grow?